- Where is your teen treatment program located?

 14. What types of diagnostic testing and assessments are conducted?

 We strongly believe that a treatment plan can only be as strong as the assessments upon which it is based.
 Therefore, in order to accurately assess the full range of needs, all teens undergo a thorough diagnostic interview, within 48 hours of admission.
-These assessments include: a Bio-Psychosocial assessment by a counselor; a nutritional assessment by a nutritionist; an educational assessment by a credentialed teacher; a psychiatric evaluation by a Board Certified Child and Adolescent Psychiatrist; and a medical evaluation by our Medical Director.
+These assessments include: a Bio-Psychosocial assessment by a counselor; a nutritional assessment by a nutritionist; an educational assessment by a teacher; a psychiatric evaluation by a licensed Psychiatrist; and a medical evaluation by our Medical Director.
 We believe it’s important to evaluate all different aspects of teens’ lives in order to understand how to provide the best course of treatment.

 While this kind of thorough, careful approach to treatment design may seem like it should be common among providers, it unfortunately is not.
 Many treatment centers provide insufficient, broad diagnostic processes that are carried out by unlicensed staff members, and are inadequate at assessing the scope of teens’ needs.
 For this reason we strongly urge parents to be thorough in exploring what kind of diagnostic process and treatment planning process a provider has, in order to ensure your teens’ needs are properly and adequately met.